Valencia Basket: 2015–present

 On 5 June 2017, Valencia Basket qualified for its second Spanish Liga ACB Finals series, after defeating Baskonia in the semifinals of the 2017 national league playoffs.
 This time, the club won its first ever Spanish national domestic league championship, on 16 June 2017, by defeating Real Madrid with a 3–1 series score in the ACB league's finals.
 In the same season, the club also reached the finals of both the Copa del Rey (Spanish Cup), and the EuroCup, but they lost those finals to Real Madrid, and fellow Spanish side, Unicaja, respectively.
 By winning the Spanish League championship, Valencia also sealed their return to the next season's top-tier level EuroLeague competition, for the 2017–18 season.

 The club's fourth European-wide 2nd-tier level EuroCup title arrived on 16 April 2019, when Valencia beat Alba Berlin, in the double-legged finals.

 Arena

+During its first season of existence, the team played its home games at the La Canaleta Sports Complex in the municipality of Mislata.

-Valencia Basket plays its home games at the 8,500 seat Fuente de San Luis arena, however the arena is better known as La Fonteta.
+Since 1987 Valencia Basket plays its home games at the 8,500 seat Font de Sant Lluís arena.
+The arena is better known as La Fonteta.

-The club is expected to move to a new 15,600 seat arena called Roig Arena (previously proposed as Casal España Arena), with the inauguration scheduled for 2024.
+The club is expected to move to a new 15,600-seat arena called Roig Arena (previously proposed as Casal España Arena), with the inauguration scheduled for 2024.